mattimustang/neovim-on-windows/README.md

 .yml
 ```

-## Optional: Configure the Windows 10 Context Menu

-The Windows 10 context menu can also be configured by opening the
-`win10_nvim_context_menu.reg` file and allowing `regedit` to import it.

 ## Optional: Install LazyVim

 [LazyVim](https://www.lazyvim.org/) is a Neovim distribution that provides a
-range of plugins, syntax highlighting using treesitter and LSPs.
+range of plugins, syntax highlighting using treesitter, and LSPs.

-It took me a while to get it working on Windows 11, particularly compiling the
+It took me a while to get it working on Windows 10 and 11, particularly
-treesitter parsers, so the steps below are here to document how I did it.
+compiling the treesitter parsers, so the steps below are here to document how I
+did it.

 Prerequisites: